nextensio/docs/content/en/Configurations/hosts/_index.md

 "aws" and "gcp" in our case) do not have at least one common single-value user attribute with unique match values specified per route.

-A golden rule for host route attributes is to therefore use at least one common single-value user attribute for matching all routes for a host (including any "deny" route) using unique attribute values for each route.
+A golden rule for app route attributes is to therefore use at least one common single-value user attribute for matching all routes for a app (including any "deny" route) using unique attribute values for each route.
 This ensures no user will match multiple routes.
-This common single-value user attribute does not have to be the same for all hosts, just for the routes within a host.
+This common single-value user attribute does not have to be the same for all apps, just for the routes within a app.
 Once this is done to ensure there cannot be multiple route matches, it does not matter which other user attributes are used with what sort of values (unique or overlapping) for further matching to fine-tune the selection per route.

-However, when attribute values are specified for matching different attributes per host, the policy needs to handle default values.
-If the number of hosts requiring routing is small, the policy can be written such that the rules are separate per host.
-This can help avoid the checks for default values as each rule can be customized for the attributes to be matched for each host's routes.
+However, when attribute values are specified for matching different attributes per app, the policy needs to handle default values.
+If the number of apps requiring routing is small, the policy can be written such that the rules are separate per app.
+This can help avoid the checks for default values as each rule can be customized for the attributes to be matched for each app's routes.

 Let's go through some examples to cover the above as well as some other considerations.

 ```
-Host = appx.awesomecustomr.com
+App = appx.awesomecustomr.com
 Attribute	Route="aws"	  Route="gcp"		Route="deny"
 ---------------------------------------------------------------------------
 typeAllowed	"employee"	  "contractor"		"vendor", "partner"